 - Application of sunscreen and protective serum

 Several important factors determine which treatment is best for you.
 The specialist dermatologists and registered nurses at Cutis Clinic have broad experience in the many determining factors, such as skin condition, degree and depth of pigmentation or lesions, presence of acne, sun-damage, skin type and preferred recovery time (downtime).

 Your specialist may suggest other options to get the best possible results for your skin.

 Cutis Clinic chemical peels are performed by experienced registered nurses and specialist dermatologists.
-All clients are carefully assessed prior to prescription.
+All patients are carefully assessed prior to prescription.
 Our selection of 5 peel types of varying concentrations enables us to prescribe a fine-tuned and individualised skin peel treatment series.

 Chemical peels conducted at Cutis Clinic can be far stronger than beauty therapist or day spa peeling products.
-Our direct accessibility to and experience in other skin rejuvenation treatments such as fractional lasers, BBL and PDT provide all of our clients with a plethora of options, all of which are carried out by experienced professionals at our Brisbane clinic.
+Our direct accessibility to and experience in other skin rejuvenation treatments such as fractional lasers, BBL and PDT provide all of our patients with a plethora of options, all of which are carried out by experienced professionals at our Brisbane clinic.

 Please contact us for pricing.

 |PEEL AGENT||USUAL DOWNTIME||RECOMMENDED TREATMENTS||PIGMENT REDUCTION||ACNE REDUCTION||EFFECTS ON SKIN TONE||SCAR REDUCTION|

 |Salicylic Acid||12-36 hrs||1-3 (every 2 weeks)||–||++++||–||–|

 |TCA||6-8 days||1-3 (4-6 week intervals)||++++||–||++++||+|